CONTACT US

 Our Director of Gestational Surrogacy responds to some of your most frequently asked questions.
 Because each surrogacy arrangement is unique, there may be some variances and this will be discussed in much greater detail as the process moves forward.
 If you have any further questions or would like more information about becoming a surrogate, please contact us.

-A: While it can vary depending on many circumstances, anticipate between 12-18 months.
-Because there are many variables in a gestational surrogacy arrangement, it is difficult to specify!
+A: While it can vary depending on many circumstances, anticipate between 2-3 months for the screening process.
+Entire journey takes between 12-18 months.
+There are many variables during a surrogacy journey, we will do our best to work with your timeline.

 A: No. It is difficult to consent to something for someone else they haven’t done for themselves.
 You must have given birth to and be raising at least one child.
 We need to see proven fertility through OB/GYN records.